Aliakbawr/Aliakbawr/README.md

 <br clear="both">

 <h2 align="center">Hi there!
-I'm Ali Akbar👋! , a passionate student of Computer Engineering at the University of Isfahan with a keen interest in Artificial Intelligence and web development.
-Over the past three years, I’ve honed my skills in Python, AI, and Machine learning, fueled by a curiosity for solving complex problems.</h2>
+I'm Ali Akbar👋! , a passionate student of Computer Engineering at the University of Isfahan with a keen interest in Artificial Intelligence.
+Over the past four years, I’ve honed my skills in AI, and Machine learning and Deep Learning fueled by a curiosity for solving complex problems.</h2>

 ###